Xbjornsen/xavierthorbjornsen/README.md

 👋 Hi, I’m @xavierthorbjornsen

-I am an OpenSource Developer currently working on a cool database project
+I am Developer currently working on a cool database project
 - I am a fast learner and like to challenge myself
 - I am looking to collaborate with open source projects
-- I have worked as a full stack developer using .net framework and MVC
+- I have experience in DotNet, MVC, .netFramework, SQL.
 - I have built projects in React and Python arduino and pi
+- I have built smart contracts on Solidity

 <h3 align="left">Connect with me:</h3>